conmaol/maglocunus/l/LLMs.md

 # Large language models (LLMs)

+Note that the discussion below will use OpenAI's (2020) GPT-3 LLM as a working example.
+This is the most recent GPT model whose internal structure is properly understood.
+More recent LLMs differ from this basic model mainly by being much bigger, or having more sophisticated orchestrator agents.

+### Input

+The input to GPT-3's neural network is a sequence of 2,048 token embeddings, each of which is a vector containing 12,288 decimal numbers.

+Here is an example input matrix:

+> mm

+Recall what happens when you enter the following prompt into the LLM:

+> Are frozen strawberries exempt from VAT?

+First of all, this prompt is tokenised into a sequence of seven tokens:

+> mm

+Then each of these tokens is replaced by its token embedding - a 12,288-dimensional vector representing its meaning:

+> mm

+Since the input for the neural network needs to contain exactly 2,048 vectors, an appropriate number (2,041) of dummy 'padding' vectors are added to the start.

+Next, each of these 2,048 vectors is modified slightly to encode its position in the sequence.
+This is done by adding or subtracting a specific number to or from each position in the matrix.

+Now, the whole matrix, 2,048 columns by 12,288 rows, is ready to be fed into the LLM's neural network, all at once.

 ## What is a Large Language Model?

 A Large Language Model (LLM) is a software application which: